 '''

 1 xyz漢字

 2 {\scriptsize

-3 \ltjsetparameter{yjabaselineshift=-1pt,
+\ltjsetparameter{yjabaselineshift=-1pt,

+xvz 漢字 XYZ ひらがな abc かな

-4 yalbaselineshift=-1pt}
+yalbaselineshift=-1pt}

-5 XYZひらがな
+XYZひらがな

-6 }abcかな
+。}abcかな

 '''

-Note that setting positive yalbaselineshift or talbaselineshift parameters does not increase the depth of one-letter "syllable" p of Alchar, if its left-protrusion (\lpcode) and right-protrusion (\rpcode) are both non-zero.
-This is because
+Note that setting positive yalbaselineshift or talbaselineshift parameters does not increase the depth of one-letter syllable p of Alchar, if its left-protrusion (\lpcode) and right-protrusion (\rpcode) are both non-zero.
+This is because kinsoku parameters and OpenType features 4.5

-- These two parameters are implemented by setting yoffset field of a glyph node, and this does not increase the depth of the glyph. - To cope with the above situation, LuaTFX-ja automatically supplies a rule in every "syllable". - However, we cannot use this "supplying a rule" method if ...
+- These two parameters are implemented by setting yoffset field of a glyph node, and this does not increase the depth of the glyph. - To cope with the above situation, LuaTFX-ja automatically supplies a rule in every syllable. - However, we cannot use this "supplying a rule" method if a syllable comprises just one letter whose \lpcode and \rpcode are both non-zero.

-This problem does not apply for yjabaselineshift nor tjabaselineshift.
+This problem does not apply for yjabaselineshift nor tjabaselineshift, becuse a JAchar is encapsulated by a horizontal box if needed.